SmiteshP/nvim-gps/README.md

 -- Customized config
 require("nvim-gps").setup({

+	disable_icons = false           -- Setting it to true will disable all icons

 	icons = {
 		["class-name"] = ' ',      -- Classes and class-like objects
 		["function-name"] = ' ',   -- Functions